openshift/enhancements/enhancements/machine-api/control-plane-machine-set.md

 to satisfy the requirements of the Control Plane Provider contract.
 Further investigation will be required in the future to determine how exactly we want to handle this compatibility.

+#### Interaction with Machine Health Check

+In OpenShift, customers may choose to use MachineHealthCheck resources to remove failed Machines from their clusters and have them replaced automatically by a MachineSet.
+MachineHealthCheck requires that a Machine has an Owner Reference before it will remove the Machine, this prevents the removal of a Machine that is not going to be replaced.

+As this Control Plane Machines will now be owned by the `ControlPlaneMachineSet`, MachineHealthChecks will now be compatible with Control Plane Machines.
+This we believe to be safe due to the design of the `ControlPlaneMachineSet` operator and the protection mechanism being implemented to protect etcd quorum.
+If at any point a Machine is deleted, the protection system will ensure no Machine is actually removed until a replacement has been brought in to replace it within the etcd cluster.

+We expect that if a user wants automated remediation for their Control Plane Machines, they will configure a MachineHealthCheck to point to the Control Plane Machines, but we will not configure this for them.

+Notably, if a user does with to use a MachineHealthCheck with the Control Plane Machines, we advise them to configure the MachineHealthCheck just to observe Control Plane Machines and to have the `maxUnhealthy` field set to 1.
+These recommendations will ensure that if more than one Control Plane Machine appears unhealthy at once, that the MachineHealthCheck will take no action on the Machines.
+It is likely that if more than one Control Plane Machine appears unhealthy that either the etcd cluster is degraded, or a scaling operation is taking place presently to replace a failed Machine.

 ### Risks and Mitigations

 #### etcd quorum must be preserved throughout scaling operations